Alcatel

-Alcatel SA was a French industrial conglomerate active between 1963 and 2006.
-It has roots to Compagnie Générale d’Electricité (CGE), a conglomerate founded in 1898 as an early state owned cable and telephone equipment company that later expanded into construction, shipbuilding and energy.
+Alcatel SA was a French industrial conglomerate that was active between 1963 and 2006.
+It had roots in Compagnie Générale d’Electricité (CGE, "General Electricity Company"), a conglomerate founded in 1898 as an early state-owned cable and telephone equipment company that later expanded into construction, shipbuilding and energy.
 In telecommunications, Alcatel was a major supplier of digital telephone switches, terrestrial and submarine transmission cables, satellite equipment, cellular infrastructure, DSL access equipment and others.